General Motors: Post-reorganization

-In November 2019, GM sold its former Chevy Cruze plant in Lordstown, Ohio to Lordstown Motors.

-In January 2020, GM announced the return of the Hummer nameplate as a series of electric vehicles to be sold from within the GMC portfolio, known as the GMC Hummer EV.
-The first vehicle, a pickup truck variant with over 1,000 horsepower, shipped in December 2021.

-In April 2020, the company shut down Maven, a car-sharing service in the United States.

-In September 2020, GM announced a partnership with Nikola Corporation to engineer and manufacture the Nikola Badger, and GM made an equity investment in Nikola.
-The Badger will use GM's Ultium battery technology, and GM will be an exclusive fuel cell supplier for all of Nikola's class 7/8 trucks.
-Following fraud allegations from short-seller Hindenburg Research concerning the mechanical capabilities of the Badger pickup truck along with separate sexual misconduct allegations involving former CEO Trevor Milton, GM scaled back its investment with Nikola via a smaller revised deal.

-In September 2020, GM and Honda announced an alliance to cooperate on purchasing, research, and vehicle development.

-In November 2020, GM committed to increased capital investment in electric vehicles to over half of new capital expenditures, totalling $27 billion over five years.
+In 2017, GM sold General Motors Europe, which produced the German Opel and British Vauxhall brands, to the French PSA Group (owners of the Peugeot and Citroën brands), after having posted 16 years of consecutive losses.
+The deal was worth US$2.2 billion.
+Three years later, in 2020, PSA merged with Fiat Chrysler Automobiles and the new entity was named Stellantis.

+In December 2017, GM ceased vehicle sales in India and sold its Gujarat plant to SAIC Motor.
+The Talegaon plant remained operational for export production until December 2020.
+In January 2024, the Talegaon plant was acquired by Hyundai Motor India.

+On February 17, 2020, GM announced its exit from Thailand, Australia and New Zealand, its major right-hand drive markets, after GM stated it would no longer produce right-hand drive vehicles globally.
+It pulled out of Indonesia, another right-hand drive market, in 2019.
+It sold its Thailand manufacturing plant to Chinese automaker Great Wall Motor.

-On January 8, 2021, GM introduced a new logo alongside a tagline "EVerybody in", with the capitalized "EV" as a nod to the company's commitment to electric vehicles.
+On January 8, 2021, GM introduced a new logo alongside the tagline "EVerybody in", with the capitalized "EV" as a nod to the company's commitment to electric vehicles.
 GM's new logo used negative space to create the idea of an electric plug in the "M" of the logo.

-At the January 2021 Consumer Electronics Show, GM launched BrightDrop, its brand for all-electric commercial vehicles.
+At the January 2021 Consumer Electronics Show, GM launched BrightDrop, a brand for all-electric commercial vehicles.

-On January 28, 2021, GM announced that it will end production and sales of fossil-fuel vehicles (including hybrids and plug-in hybrids) by 2035 as part of its plan to reach carbon neutrality by 2040.
+On January 28, 2021, GM announced that it will end production and sales of fossil-fuel vehicles (including hybrids and plug-in hybrids) by 2035 as part a broader plan to reach carbon neutrality by 2040.
+These plans were scaled back in 2025, due to lack of customer demand.

 In 2021, GM announced plans to establish an automotive battery and battery pack laboratory in Michigan.
 GM will be responsible for battery management systems and power electronics, thermal management, as well as the pack assembly.
 An existing GM facility at Brownstown Township was chosen to be upgraded as a battery pack plant.
-LG Chem's U.S. subsidiary, Compact Power of Troy, Michigan, has been building the prototype packs for the development vehicles and will continue to provide integration support and act as a liaison for the program.
+LG Chem's U.S. subsidiary, Compact Power of Troy, Michigan, has been building the prototype packs for the development vehicles and will continue to provide integration support and acting as a liaison for the program.